allthingslinux/tux/docs/content/user/modules/moderation/timeout.md

 The `timeout` command (also available as `mute`) allows server moderators to temporarily restrict a member's ability to send messages, add reactions, and participate in voice channels.

-This is an official Discord feature that provides a seamless way to handle disruptive users without removing them from the server.
+This is an official Discord feature that temporarily restricts member interaction without removing them from the server.
 Tux integrates this with its moderation system, ensuring every timeout is logged as a case with its duration and reason.

 ## Syntax